marciof/Eon/specification/language.md

 A [function](#function) that disassociates a `key` from a value in a `map`, and returns the new [map](#map).
 If `key` isn't present, then `map` is returned unchanged.

-Key lookup takes place in the given map, and in each of its base prototypes until it's found, if it exists.

 ```
 (remove list:List key:Number): List
 (remove function:Function key): Function
 ```

 A [function](#function) that disassociates a `key` from a value in a `list` or `function`, and returns the new [list](#list) or [function](#function) respectively.
 If `key` isn't present, then `list` or `function` is returned unchanged.
 If `key` is present and is a positive integer, then it displaces instead all following integer keys, if any, decrementing each by one.

-Key lookup takes place in the given list or function, and in each of its base prototypes until it's found, if it exists.

 ### Complexity